osharif12/springboot-kafka-project/README.md

 # springboot-kafka-project
-A project which demonstrates the basics of Apache Kafka.
-Will demonstrate how to create a cluster of multiple Kafka brokers and Zookeeper nodes on AWS EC2 instances.
-Will also demonstrate how to use Spring Boot to create a custom Kafka producer to send records to Kafka cluster with specified topic.
+This project demonstrates the basics of Apache Kafka and uses Zookeeper, AWS, and Springboot.
+I will outline how to create a cluster of multiple Kafka brokers and Zookeeper nodes on three AWS EC2 instances.
+I will also demonstrate how to use Spring Boot to create a custom Kafka producer to send records to the Kafka cluster with specified topic.

 ## Configure AWS EC2 Instances
 You will create three EC2 instances on AWS.
 Eeach instance will host a Zookeeper node to manage the cluster and a Kafka broker to handle producers and consumers.